Mathew Gates: Partnership with Chalom

 Gates teamed up with American skater Eve Chalom in 1992, following a tryout in Boston arranged by Coates.
 They decided to represent the United States.
+The duo trained at Detroit Skating Club with Igor Shpilband.
 After winning national titles on the novice level in 1993 and on the junior level in 1995, the duo took bronze at the 1996 U.S. Championships in their first season as seniors.

 In the 1996–97 season, Chalom/Gates were awarded silver at the 1996 Nebelhorn Trophy and debuted on the Champions Series (later known as the Grand Prix series).
 They also won silver at the 1997 U.S. Championships and were assigned to the 1997 World Championships in Lausanne, where they placed 17th.

 Chalom/Gates were ineligible for the 1998 Winter Olympics because he was not yet an American citizen.
 They finished fourth at the 1998 U.S. Championships.
 They were coached by Coates and Igor Shpilband until the end of the 1997–98 season and then switched to Christopher Dean and Warren Maxwell in Plano, Texas.
 In their final season together, Chalom/Gates won their second national silver medal and finished 17th at the 1999 World Championships in Helsinki, Finland.

 Chalom/Gates skated professionally in numerous ice shows, and were invited to perform for the Champions on Ice Tour.